• Skip to primary navigation

 Jump to Recipe Print Recipe

-Chopped salads are just like regular salads, only with a different presentation; the ingredients are chopped, greens and all, and incorporated together instead of layered.
+Chopped salads are just like regular salads, with a different presentation; the ingredients are chopped, greens and all, and incorporated together instead of layered.
 Although this detail may not sound important, chopped salads taste better.

 Because chopped salads cost a small fortune at salad shops, why not save some money and make your own?